IBM-Bluemix-Docs/mass-data-migration/mass-data-migration-faqs.md

 ## **What is the file interface?**

-Mass Data Migration uses the Network File System (NFS).
+Mass Data Migration uses Network File System (NFS) or Server Message Block (SMB).

 <hr/>